myarete/now-app/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Install all dependencies: `npm install`
-3. Transpile the source code and watch for changes: `npm run dev`
+3. Transpile the source code and watch for changes: `npm run watch`
 4. Start the app: `npm start`

 If you want to build the binaries for all specified platforms, run the command: